eboursier/eboursier.github.io/_publications/sic-mmab.md

 pubtype: 'preprint'
 author: 'E. Boursier and V. Perchet'
 ---
 Motivated by cognitive radio networks, we consider the stochastic multiplayer multi-armed bandit problem, where several players pull arms simultaneously and collisions occur if one of them is pulled by several players at the same stage.
-We construct a decentralized algorithm that achieves the same performance as a centralized one as long as players are synchronized and observe their collisions.
-We actually achieve this result by constructing a communication protocol between players that deliberately enforces collisions, allowing them to share their information at a negligible cost.
+We present a decentralized algorithm that achieves the same performance as a centralized one,  contradicting the existing lower bounds for that problem.
+This is possible by "hacking" the standard model by constructing a communication protocol between players that deliberately enforces collisions, allowing them to share their information at a negligible cost.
-Under a weaker assumption on the feedback, i.e., collisions are not observed, we still maintain some communication between players but at the cost of some extra multiplicative term in the regret.
-Finally, we prove that the logarithmic growth of the regret is still achievable in the dynamic case where players are not synchronized with each other, thus preventing communication.
+This motivates the introduction of a more appropriate dynamic setting without sensing, where similar communication protocols are no longer possible.
+However, we show that the logarithmic growth of the regret is still achievable for this model with a new algorithm.

 [Download paper](http://eboursier.github.io/files/sic-mmab.pdf) / [citation](http://eboursier.github.io/files/sic-mmab.bib)